 Our classroom-based staff are all highly trained in a range of targeted supports including Lego Build to Express, Nurture, Catch-Up Literacy and Numeracy and 5- Minute Box.
-They are managed by the Learning Community support services coordinator, Julie Humphries and coordinated by our raising attainment teacher, Mrs Claire Lamont (see below).
+They are managed by the Learning Community support services coordinator, Julie Humphries and coordinated by our Principal Teachers.